christk1/MSH_tensorflow_keras/README.md

-# Modification of SoftMax to distribute features on a hypersphere #
+# Modification of SoftMax layer to distribute features on a hypersphere #

 VGG16 Training using MNIST dataset to show the difference in feature PCA visualization between SoftMax and modified SoftMax.